black-lotus-01/Network-Resources/README.md

 ## License

-This repository is under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.
+This repository is under the MIT license.